Taking stock of the femicide watch initiative

 To inform the Special Rapporteur’s report on femicide to be presented at the 76th session of the General Assembly

-The Special Rapporteur intends to take stock on progress made to prevent and combat femicide, particularly in the context of the Femicide Watch initiative, as well as to collect good practices and issue recommendations on the use of data to design and implement effective prevention strategies on femicide.
-Her findings will be presented in a report to the 76th session of the UN General Assembly.
+The Special Rapporteur took stock on progress made to prevent and combat femicide, particularly in the context of the Femicide Watch initiative, as well as to collect good practices and issue recommendations on the use of data to design and implement effective prevention strategies on femicide.
+Her findings were presented in a report to the 76th session of the UN General Assembly.